MohammadElokour/TrekWorld/README.md

 ## Usage

-> Simply download the app, login with your google account and you are up and running!
+> As a user, simply download the app, login with your google account and you are up and running!.
+On the other hand as a developer download flutter, and download android studio make sure flutter plugin is installed and start editing within android studio or with your prefered editor.

 ## Requirements